-Return non-zero if op would fit in the respective C data type, respectively unsigned long, long, unsigned int, int, unsigned short, short, uintmax_t, intmax_t, when rounded to an integer in the direction rnd.
+Return non-zero if op would fit in the respective C data type, respectively unsigned long int, long int, unsigned int, int, unsigned short, short, uintmax_t, intmax_t, when rounded to an integer in the direction rnd.
 For instance, with the MPFR_RNDU rounding mode on -0.5, the result will be non-zero for all these functions.
-For MPFR_RNDF, those functions return nonzero when it is guaranteed that the corresponding conversion function (for example mpfr get_ui for mpfr_fits_ulong_p), when called with faithful rounding, will always return a number that is representable in the corresponding type.
+For MPFR_RNDF, those functions return non-zero when it is guaranteed that the corresponding conversion function (for example mpfr_get_ui for mpfr_fits_ulong_p), when called with faithful rounding, will always return a number that is representable in the corresponding type.
 As a consequence, for MPFR_RNDF, mpfr_fits_ulong_p will return non-zero for a non-negative number less than or equal to ULONG_MAX.